High Effort, Low Gain: Fundamental Limits of Active Learning for Linear Dynamical Systems: Can active learning algorithms enhance identification?

 \subsubsection{High probability identification with finite samples}

-Having established \ac{PE}, we now show that \ac{PE} guarantees fast identification of the true system~$\theta_*$ with high probability.
+After establishing \ac{PE}, we now show that \ac{PE} guarantees fast identification of the true system~$\theta_*$ with high probability.
 To do so, we introduce a sequential estimation algorithm for general input sequences.
-In particular, we derive a sample complexity upper bound for Algorithm~\ref{alg:ID} that holds for any \ac{PE} input sequence.
-For estimation, the algorithm evaluates the sum of weighted one-step prediction errors of $\theta_i$ up to time $t$ defined as
+In particular, we derive a sample complexity upper bound for Alg.~\ref{alg:ID} that holds for any \ac{PE} input sequence.
+For estimation, the algorithm evaluates the sum of weighted empirical one-step prediction errors of $\theta_i$ up to time $t$ defined as

 Clearly, $\varepsilon_{\theta_i}(t)$ can be interpreted as the negative log-likelihood of system $i$ given the data collected from time $0$ to $t$.
-Thus, the termination criterion of Algorithm~\ref{alg:ID} is equivalent to a log-likelihood test.
+Thus, the termination criterion of Alg.~\ref{alg:ID} is equivalent to a log-likelihood test.

 While related works considering this setup \citep{chatzikiriakos2024b,muehlebach2025} only analyze the case where the data is generated by Gaussian excitations, the results in this work hold for \emph{any} input satisfying \ac{PE}.
-In particular, this allows us to reason about how learning can be accelerated through particular choices of the excitation input.
+In particular, this allows us to systematically reason about how learning can be accelerated through particular choices of the excitation input.
 To formalize this, we propose the following result. \begin{theorem} Consider the unknown system~\eqref{eq:TrueSysEvo}, set $\SSet$ as defined in~\eqref{eq:defSet}.
-Then Algorithm~\ref{alg:ID} yields an estimate $\hat{\theta}$ satisfying $\Prob\left[\hat \theta \neq \theta_*\right] \le \delta$ and terminates no later than when $k$ satisfies
+Then Alg.~\ref{alg:ID} yields an estimate $\hat{\theta}$ satisfying $\Prob\left[\hat \theta \neq \theta_*\right] \le \delta$ and with probability at least $1-\delta$ terminates no later than when $k$ satisfies